NetApp-IT-Copilot/.github/profile/README.md

 ### 📝 Prerequisites

 As a first step, you need to have an Active Github account 🧑‍💻 which is linked with your NetApp Email ID.
-Hence the below 3 Prerequisites need to be completed :
+Hence the below 2 Prerequisites need to be completed :

 1. **Link NetApp email with GitHub Account**: If you haven't already, please create a GitHub account using your NetApp email.
 If you already have a personal GitHub account, you can simply add your NetApp email address (firstname.lastname@netapp.com) by visiting this [GitHub](https://github.com/) and navigating to 'Settings → Emails' 📩.
 2. **Enable Two-Factor Authentication**: Ensure that your GitHub account has Two-Factor Authentication (2FA) enabled 🔐.
 You can verify this by visiting this [link](https://github.com/settings/security) and checking for a green 'Enabled' tag next to Two-Factor Authentication.
-3. **Join NetApp GitHub SSO NG Group**: Join the ng-github-users@netapp.com group by visiting this [link](https://neat.hq.netapp.com/nag).
-Please note that it can take up to an hour for Azure to sync with the Nag tool ⏱️.
+For further help in configuring 2FA, please check [This Guide](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication).

 ### 📥 Request for Access

-Once you've completed the above prerequisites, you can go to this [Github Copilot Intake Form](https://forms.office.com/r/nHefgFk4zf) 📋
+Once you've completed the above prerequisites, you can go to this [Github Copilot Intake Form](https://netapp.sharepoint.com/sites/GitHubCopilot/SitePages/GitHub-Copilot-intake-form.aspx?csf=1&web=1&e=vynSZ4&cid=7384e9b7-2cde-41dc-a21a-d1c1674cb36c#step-2) 📋

 <u><i>This form requires below key details</u></i>: